benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 - Check colour meets contrast standards
 - Don’t use colour alone to convey meaning
+- Consider colour blind users (use colour blind simulators to check)
 - Charts should be readable in black and white
-- Consider colour blind users (use colour blind simulators to check)
+- Check design works in high contrast mode

 ## Line and bar style
 - Consider using patterns or textures to distinguish bars and lines